Manual (English)

 b) For Master’s degree applications:

-• Declaration of courses completed that includes the results of the 3rd and 4th year of the degree (academic transcript).
+- Statement of courses completed that includes the results of the degree (academic transcript).

 c) For Doctorate applications:

-• Statement of courses completed that includes the results of the 1st and 2nd year of the Master’s degree (academic transcript);
+- Statement of courses completed that includes the results of the Master’s degree (academic transcript);

 Some notes on certificates and other documents